Helping Clients Realize the Potential of Brownfields Opportunities

 Ready to Serve: Experienced Attorneys Throughout the Region

-Attorneys in the Brownfields Practice Group are located in nearly every Saul Ewing Arnstein & Lehr office and are positioned to serve our clients' regional, as well as local, needs.
+Our attorneys are well-positioned to serve our clients' regional, as well as local, needs.
 Our attorneys have successfully combined their skills on several significant brownfields projects in the region.
 Our attorneys lecture and write frequently on issues related to brownfields.
 Most important, they are ready to help clients who are in or are now entering the brownfields industry to think and move ahead.

 The group includes attorneys who have received the following recognition: